 Later, he went on to dedicate his life to continue innovating the Nihonga practice for future generations.

-Kawase Hasui was one of the famous artists of Japan, also known as a prominent designer of the Shin-Hanga.
+Kawase Hasui was one of the famous Japanese artists, also known as a prominent designer of the Shin-Hanga.

 The movement, where artists depicted traditional subjects in a way influenced by western art.